Problem Description#

 Setting the new Max Score#

-The number of good people in a configuration is the number of 1
+The number of good people in a configuration is the number of 1’s in the binary representation of config.
+There is already a function to do this called __builtin_popcount.

 if(configurationWorks){